-The biggest advantage an ETF has over a mutual fund is the taxation.
-Due to their construction, ETFs only incur capital gains taxes when the fund is sold.
-In a mutual fund, capital gain taxes are incurred as the shares within the fund are traded during the life of the investment.
-So come April, this can help keep your tax bill low, especially of your on the profit side of your P&L.
+The biggest advantage an ETF has over a mutual fund is taxation.
+Due to their construction, ETFs incur capital gains taxes only when you sell them.
+Mutual funds incur capital gains taxes as the shares within the fund are traded throughout the life of the investment.
+Favoring ETFs over mutual funds can lower your tax bill from your long-term investments.

-With more and more ETFs being released every day, investors have more options to target a specific trading strategy.
+With more and more ETFs being released all the time, investors have new options to target a specific trading strategy.
 Commodity ETFs, style ETFs, country ETFs, even inverse ETFs.
-There are so many types of ETFs for investors, tracking the performance of a certain index or achieving a specific financial goal may be more attainable than with a mutual fund.
-And the way things are trending with new ETF innovations, there are going to be even more options in the future as well.
+There are so many types of ETFs for investors, closely tracking the performance of a certain index or achieving a specific financial goal may be more easily attainable than with mutual funds, though it should be noted there are many different kinds of those as well.

-Whenever a managed portfolio is switched to a different investment firm, complications can arise with mutual funds.
-Sometimes the fund positions have to be closed out before a transfer can take place.
-That can be a major headache for investors, being forced to make unwanted or untimely trades.
-Liquidating a portfolio’s mutual funds may increase risk, increase commissions and fees, and incur early capital gains taxes.
-With an ETF, the transfer is clean and simple when switching investment firms.
-They are considered a portable investment, which is a nice advantage.
+Whenever an investor moves a managed portfolio to a different investment firm, complications can arise with mutual funds.
+Oftentimes the fund positions have to be closed out before a transfer can take place.
+That can be a major headache for investors, who are forced to make unwanted or untimely trades that could result in losses.